Multilingual Dysarthric Speech Assessment Using Universal Phone Recognition and Language-Specific Phonemic Contrast Modeling: Related Work

 \subsection{Universal Phone Recognizers}

 Recent advances in Universal Phone Recognizers (UPRs) provide a language-agnostic foundation for phoneme-level speech analysis.
 UPRs generate phonetic transcriptions in the International Phonetic Alphabet (IPA), a standardized symbol system designed to represent speech sounds independently of any specific language.
-Trained on large-scale multilingual data, state-of-the-art UPRs have been shown to generalize across languages and to exhibit strong zero-shot performance on unseen languages and phonetic inventories \cite{zhu2025zipa, li2025powsm}.
+Trained on large-scale multilingual data, state-of-the-art UPRs have been shown to generalize across languages and to exhibit strong zero-shot performance on unseen languages and phonetic inventories \cite{zhu2025zipa, li2025powsm, Bharadwaj2026PRiSMBP}.

 A key advantage of UPRs is that they provide direct access to segmental realizations of speech without relying on language models or decoding constraints, which typically impose lexical and phonotactic priors that can obscure pronunciation errors (\Cref{fig:fig1}).
-Prior studies have shown that UPRs can reliably transcribe pathological speech, capturing disfluencies and phoneme-level errors \cite{zhou2024yolo, rosero2025finding}.
-However, existing work has largely focused on English and on transcription accuracy, rather than on intelligibility assessment, and has not explicitly addressed the language-specific interpretation of UPR outputs.
+Prior work has shown that UPR-based transcriptions can capture consonant production deviations in English pediatric speech sound disorder, exhibiting moderate correlations ($\rho=0.63$) with SLP ratings of consonant correctness \cite{rosero2025finding}.
+However, this work was limited to English and focused on consonant-level transcription accuracy, and did not address language-specific interpretation of UPR outputs.